Trayvon Martin, 10 years later: Teen's death changes nation

 "It felt like, `Oh, wow, I can't walk down the street, even in the realm of my everyday life, normal happenings, that could have easily been me,'" said Jonel Edwards, another co-director of Dream Defenders.

-It was especially jarring in 2012, when Barack Obama was the country’s first Black president.
-His election had some insisting that America had turned a real corner in its troubled racial story; even many skeptics thought there had been progress.

-But the United States “had elected a Black president and had a Black attorney general, and they are still killing us and not even arresting the killer ... we all saw our kids were still vulnerable,” said the Rev. Al Sharpton.

-For years, police killings of Black people had caused outrage.
-But Zimmerman “was not law enforcement,” said Jenner Furst, co-director of the documentary, “Rest in Power: The Trayvon Martin Story.”
+For years, police killings of Black people — like Amadou Diallo in 1999, Sean Bell in 2006 and Ramarley Graham, just weeks before Martin's death — had caused outrage.
+But Zimmerman "was not law enforcement," said Jenner Furst, co-director of the documentary, "Rest in Power: The Trayvon Martin Story."

 "This person did not have a badge," he said.
 "This person had not been trained how to operate a firearm in the case of an emergency and not been trained in conflict management, had no skills for determining who is and who isn't the risk."